 All English majors are required to complete a senior portfolio and pass ENGL 4909 in order to graduate.
 If possible, you should take ENGL 4909 during the semester BEFORE the term in which you will graduate.
 To receive permission to enroll, please contact your English major advisor, who will serve as your ENGL 4909 instructor.

-The Fall 2021 deadline for submitting your portfolio is Friday of the 14th week of classes (December 3, 2021).
+The Spring 2022 deadline for submitting your portfolio is Friday of the 14th week of classes (April 22, 2022).
 You submit your portfolio by “sharing” its Google Drive folder with your advisor and this year's Portfolio assessment coordinator, Dr. Burke Scarbrough ([email protected]).

 See below for instructions on how to store materials in online portfolios and on how to share these materials with other people.

 Why a Portfolio?

 Senior Portfolio is a reflection on your experience as an English major, an assessment of your work in English courses, and a tool for assessing and improving the English program.
 You will need to complete a minimally satisfactory portfolio in order to pass English 4909, which is required for completion of the English major.
 After you graduate, the English program faculty will use the accumulated portfolios to evaluate their own effectiveness in helping students reach the English Program’s Student Learning Outcomes and other program goals.